Giant Bomb: Wiki-database

 The Giant Bomb video game wiki-database, which opened with the full site launched in July 2008, combines a structured wiki with a relational database and is editable by registered users of the site.
 Submissions are approved by appointed wiki moderators before being accepted, but experienced users may forgo this process.
 The wiki's design has been described as built around the interactivity of video games in contrast to existing wiki models.
 TechCrunch compares the wiki-database to Wetpaint, Engadget, and its own Crunchbase, which was based on a predecessor of Giant Bomb, Whiskey Media's now retired website Political Base.
 Ernest W. Adams credited the wiki-database for its use during his research for the writing of his book Fundamentals of Game Design.

 Paid subscription service

-Giant Bomb's paid subscription service launched in September 2010, featuring additional videos, livestreams, and ad-free podcasts exclusive to premium members.
+Described by Variety Magazine as "a prototypical version of the [video game] crowdfunding revolution that dawned a few years later," Giant Bomb's paid subscription service launched in September 2010, featuring additional videos, livestreams, and ad-free podcasts exclusive to premium members.
 In June 2011, Whiskey Media's Mike Tatum reported that they were nearing 10,000 premium members.
 The paid subscription model has become Giant Bomb's primary source of income in the wake of ad filtering services such as Adblock Plus.
 In addition to video games, subscription content features other industries including professional wrestling, Formula 1, music, and culture podcasts.
+Following the site going independent in 2025, the price of a subscription was increased to account for the lack of corporate backing.
+However, the staff confirmed that the majority of content produced would be free, with subscribers instead receiving ad-free podcasts and additional benefits for the site's Discord server.